Gas prices skyrocket as the global energy crisis worsens - Local News 8

 The cost of energy was dirt cheap in the spring of 2020 as roads and airports sat nearly empty during the height of the Covid-19 pandemic.

 Energy demand is back today as the world economy reopens — but supply simply hasn’t kept up.
 That’s why US oil prices have skyrocketed $120 since crashing to negative $40 a barrel in April 2020.
-Crude is on track to finish Monday above $80 a barrel for the first time in seven years.
+US oil prices finished above $80 a barrel on Monday for the first time in nearly seven years.

 All of this is leading to sticker shock for many Americans filling up at the pump — at a time of the year when gas prices typically cool off.
 The national average price for gasoline hit a fresh seven-year high of $3.27 a gallon on Monday, up by 7 cents in the past week alone, according to AAA.
 Gas has nearly doubled since bottoming at $1.77 in April 2020.